 To Go With This Meal

-You can also keep it simple with a buttered, steamed vegetable and a big green salad.
+You can also keep it simple with a buttered, steamed vegetable, cauliflower rice and a big green salad.

 Recipe Notes And Tips